-Documentation project metrics
+Documentation project metrics for software documentation

-The time to complete a project is dependent on many things.
+The time to complete a software documentation project is dependent on many things.
 Thus, we cannot give you a cost until we know more about your problems.
 But, we can give you data from our documentation projects.

 Project time is dependent on the number of screens